Deep Identity-aware Transfer of Facial Attributes: Experimental Results

 \subsection{Local attribute transfer}

-Our DIAT is evaluated for three local attribute transfer tasks, i.e., "mouth$\_$open", "mouth$\_$close", and "eyeglasses$\_$removal".
-Fig. \ref{local_results} shows the transfer results by DIAT.
-It can be seen that our DIAT performs favorably for transforming the input images to the reference attribute with satisfying visual quality.
-As shown in Fig.~\ref{local_results}(b) and (c), when the training data are sufficient, we can train a DIAT model for transforming an image with "mouth$\_$open" to "mouth$\_$close", and train another DIAT model for the reverse task.
+We assess the local attribute transfer models on three tasks, \ie, \emph{mouth open}, \emph{mouth close}, and \emph{eyeglasses removal}.
+Fig.~\ref{local_results} illustrates the transfer results by our DIAT.
+It can be seen that our DIAT performs favorably for transferring the input images to the desired attribute with satisfying visual quality.
+Benefited from the mask network, the results by DIAT can preserve more identity-aware and attribute irrelevant details.
+Moreover, when the training data are sufficient, it is feasible to separately train two DIAT models for reverse tasks, \eg, one for \emph{mouth open} and another for \emph{mouth close}.

-We further compare our DIAT with CNIA~\cite{li2016convolutional}.
-As shown in Fig.~\ref{cmp}, the results by our DIAT are visually more pleasant than those by CNIA~\cite{li2016convolutional} for any local attribute transfer tasks.
-As to running time, our DIAT overwhelm the counterpart~\cite{li2016convolutional}.
-CNIA takes about $30$ seconds to generate an image.
-While our DIAT only needs $0.0045$ second which makes it a real-time transformer.
+We further compare our DIAT with three competing methods, \ie, CNIA~\cite{li2016convolutional}, IcGAN~\cite{Perarnau2016} and VAE/GAN~\cite{larsen2015autoencoding}.
+As shown in Fig.~\ref{cmp}, the results by our DIAT are visually more pleasing than those by CNIA~\cite{li2016convolutional} for all the three local attribute transfer tasks.
+In terms of run time, CNIA takes about $30$ seconds ($s$) to deal with an image, while our DIAT only needs $0.0045$ $s$.
+Fig.~\ref{cmp_v2} further provides the results by IcGAN, VAE/GAN, and our DIAT.
+In comparison with the competing methods, our DIAT can well address the attribute transfer tasks while recovering more visual details in both attribute relevant and attribute irrelevant regions.
+Finally, for \emph{glasses removal}, we compare our DIAT with semantic inpainting~\cite{yeh2016semantic}, and the results in Fig.~\ref{inpainting} clearly demonstrate the superiority of DIAT.